Mathias-SantAnna/lotr-collectibles/README.md

 — **Typography** —

-**Abril Fatface** is used for all the texts because good readability is an important factor for e-commerce websites from the user's point of view.
-Also resemble a book title, which is the case for better website UX.
-Uses as second font **Roboto**, which is one very popular google fonts.
+All of the texts are written in **Abril Fatface** because readability is a crucial feature for e-commerce websites from the user's perspective.
+Also, if you want a better website UX, make it look like a book title.
+Uses **Roboto** as a second typeface, which is a popular Google font.

 ![image](https://raw.githubusercontent.com/Mathias-SantAnna/lotr-collectibles/main/readme/ux/abril-fat-face.png)

 <div align="right"><a href="#top">🔝</a></div>

 ## WEBSITE DEVELOPMENT PLAN
-This is a full-stack website that contains both front-end & back-end, so many Django apps, features and functions, therefore a good website development plan is required to maximize the efficiency of the development.
-GitHub project planner, which has a Kanban planner, is used for this project.
-Below is the summary of core tasks* for the website and more detailed tasks are listed on [GitHub Projects](https://github.com/Mathias-SantAnna/lotr-collectibles/projects/1).
-This gives not only very clear planning but also making sure nothing is missed during the process.<br>
+Because this is a full-stack website with both front-end and back-end components, as well as numerous Django apps, features, and functions, a good website development plan is essential to maximize development efficiency.
+This project makes use of the GitHub project planner, which includes a Kanban planner.
+The website's key activities* are summarized below, with additional detailed tasks given on [GitHub Projects](https://github.com/Mathias-SantAnna/lotr-collectibles/projects/1).
+This allows for not just precise planning but also ensures that nothing is neglected during the process.<br>
 **Follow the same process as Code Institute Mini Project, Boutique Ado*

 1. Planning The Website with UX5 Planes